nilaysavant/bevy_pmetra/README.md

 }
 ```

 Thats it!
-Now you can see the magic!
+You can now see the magic!

 ## Bevy Compatibility